Sabine River White Bass

 Date - summer season 2015

 The crappie are on the bite.
-We are catching limits each day. catching some on jigs but having to use some minnows. the average size is getting bigger as the water temp drops back down.
+We are catching limits each day. catching some on jigs but having to use some minnows. the average size is getting bigger as the fish move to thier summer haunts.
 1/16 oz. jigs in black/chartruce, chartruce, chartruce/white, and gray are all good on different days with different light conditions.
 Catches of 35 to 50 keepers are about the normal daily catch.
 Weather hasn't been a big factor lately.
-The fish are in the bigger creeks and on the shallower sides of the river channel.
+The fish are on brush piles in the bigger creeks and on the shallower sides of the river channel.
 When the bite is real slow I have had to resort to minnows to keep the bite going.
 The fish are biting through out the day with early morning and the late afternoon times being best.
 I would recommend taking minnows and slip corks if you are looking for numbers.
 Thump junkies like me would rather get less fish, fishing a jig just to feel the bite.

 sand bars and